KohGeek/HTMLSnippets/README.md

 ## Countdown

 A flipper-style countdown that can save to LocalStorage, speed up at will, pause at will.
-Changes colour as time apporaches 0.
+Changes colour as time approaches 0.

-## StreetFighter
+## FighterHealthBar

 Two healthbar to simulate a street fight, controlled by standard controller.
 Works in timer and unlimited mode.
 Can reset health.